SimplyEdit/simplyedit-for-designers/editable_menu.md

 ![(List item)](listitem.png)

-It will appear almost transparent untill you hover the mouse over the menu item, or touch it.
+It will appear almost transparent until you hover the mouse over the menu item, or touch it.
 If you press the icon, you get a new toolbar like this:

 ![(List item - Toolbar)](listitem-toolbar.png)